LibArt Submission Guidelines

 - Advertising of products or services

-All applicants will be notified of the results via email by April 23.
+All applicants will be notified of the results via email within 10 days of the submission deadline.

 Need additional help or have other questions?